 National Socialism, in particular its emotional and personal history; amateur photography in the Third Reich.

 Cultural history of cities and the built environment in Europe, c.
 1850-1945.

 Cultural history of nature, landscape and gardens, 1750 to the present.

 I normally teach modules on comparative cultural histories of National Socialism and Fascism, and on the experience of ideology in everyday life.
-Due to my current role as Associate Pro Vice… read more
+Due to my current secondment to the National… read more

 I joined the University of Nottingham in 2011, taking up the chair in modern history, after 14 years at the University of Manchester, and a previous ten at the University of Cambridge -- where I had moved after attending school in Germany.
 I also held visiting appointments at Harvard, the Australian National University, Universitat Pompeu Fabra (Barcelona), the Free University of Berlin, UCL, and, in 2015, the Institute for Contemporary History at Munich.
 I work on the relationship between culture, ideas and politics in modern European history, teasing out the ideological meanings of cultural practices, which range from urban planning to private photography, from official architecture to the design of industrial objects, and which I have read as evidence to re-think some big concepts such as Enlightenment, modernism, federalism, regionalism, and National Socialism.

 I am passionate about impact and engaging with wider publics.
 Have a look at the new MOOC I have designed with the British Library here.
 And if you are interested in the Holocaust and photography, which is my latest project, please have a look at our collaboration with the National Holocaust Centre here.